 According to Bailey, all those hours’ travelling were excellent for team spirit.
 “I’m absolutely convinced the tour did us good.
 We tried many ideas, talked a lot about the game and really blended,” he said.
 It was a sentiment shared by manager Ronnie Allen.
 “We made a tremendous impact in the States and helped promote the game,” he said.
 “But what was more important was that my youngsters gained a lot from the fierce competition and really came of age.”

 Apart from the matches, the players were able to experience the American way of life as well as meeting the great and good.
 They became acquainted with pop stars of the day The Monkees, then Tommy Steele took them on a tour of the Hollywood studios where he was starring in ‘The Happiest Millionaire.’
-Even screen legend Maureen O’Hara was drafted in on promotional activities and teamed up with The Doog for a photo shoot to entice Irish-Americans to the area.
+Even screen legend Maureen O’Hara, a Shamrock Rovers fan, teamed up with The Doog for a photo shoot that might have enticed a few Irish-Americans to the area.

 Back on the pitch, Wolves had to replay a match against Aberdeen (the Washington Whips) due to inadvertently flouting the substitution regulations.
 Northern Ireland champions Glentoran (Detroit Cougars) were kicking up a storm as their games degenerated into fist fights and their player-coach John Colrain was infamously suspended for thumping a linesman during a match against their southern adversaries Shamrock (Boston Rovers).
 In New York, the fixture between the Skyliners (Cerro) and Mustangs (Cagliari) was abandoned after fans took to the pitch in protest over a refereeing decision and attempted to attack him.